The School Day

 enjoy at least 30 minutes outdoors, rain or shine (excepting air quality concerns and weather warnings).

-We offer a blended menu of both RSS-provided and home-packed foods, following the USDA guidelines.
+Our children bring home-packed foods, following USDA guidelines.
 Prior to Covid-19, we often cooked and baked together in class, and we look forward to safely doing so again!

 Afternoon Snack & Classroom Time: 2:30-5:30